1. Mission Statement

 (v) An individual pause will last a maximum of five (5) minutes.

-(vi) It is the responsibility of the player to ensure that their hardware and internet connection is in a state ready to play.
-If a player disconnects and is unable to return, their team may substitute that player with a member from their roster or another substitute, as long as it does not violate the substitution rule.
+(vi) if a player can't play, their team may substitute that player with a member from their roster or another substitute, as long as it does not violate the substitution rule.

 (k) Ending a Round & GG Calls